-I’ve been reading these past few months since I last posted here, but quite slowly, and then I never got around to writing anything about the books before the library demanded them back.
+While I’ve been reading these past few months since I last posted here, it’s been quite slowly, and then I never got around to writing anything about the books before the library demanded them back.
 But I read Ocean Vuong’s essay in The New Yorker’s ﬁction issue, with several pieces on the theme of “childhood reading.”
 His is centered around the experience of being an immigrant with limited English and writing a poem that the teacher was convinced he must have copied.
 It ends with this killer line: “I have plagiarized my life to give you the best of me.”
 I almost immediately went out to buy this collection, and it resonated with me just as I hoped, “with every rib / humming / the desperation / of unstruck / piano keys.”
 He clearly has a fondness for Frank O’Hara and a similar playful seriousness.

 Someday I’ll Love Ocean Vuong

 The end of the road is so far ahead

 it is already behind us.

 Don’t worry.
 Your father is only your father

 until one of you forgets.
 Like how the spine

 no matter how many times our knees

 kiss the pavement.
 Ocean,